eerkela/bertrand/docs/source/motivation.rst

 Static vs Dynamic Typing
 ------------------------

-In its default configuration, Python is a dynamically-typed language.
-This design is a core component of the Python Zen, and comes with a number of noteworthy benefits, many of which have spurred the growth of Python as an easy to use, general purpose programming language.
+Python is a dynamically-typed language.
+This design comes with a number of noteworthy benefits, many of which have spurred the growth of Python as an easy to use, general purpose programming language.
 Simultaneously, it is also the basis for most of the major complaints against Python as just such a